Illaoi Build Guide by Chromuro

 - Can't roam too much -

 Illaoi can do two things: dive inside a fight and completely destroy the enemy team with Leap of Faith and an aggressive build or soak a lot of damage and then heal with the second passive of Tentacle Smash and a defensive build.
-Both of this playstyles have their positives and negatives: an aggressive Illaoi will be rewarded with the most satisfying 5-man dunk ever and then die immediatly after by the extreme focused fire of the enemy team, a defensive Illaoi will be a moving wall that can poke and heal every incoming damage, but she'll lack the killing capability (you still do damage, but not enough for the later stages of the game).
+Both of these playstyles have their positives and negatives: an aggressive Illaoi will be rewarded with the most satisfying 5-man dunk ever and then die immediately after by the extreme focused fire of the enemy team, a defensive Illaoi will be a moving wall that can poke and heal every incoming damage, but she'll lack the killing capability (you still do damage, but not enough for the later stages of the game).

 Passive: Prophet of an Elder God

 Illaoi and the vessels she creates spawn tentacles on nearby impassible terrain.
 Tentacles swing at spirits, vessels, and victims of Illaoi's Harsh Lesson, dealing physical damage to enemies hit.